abhishek-pandey-22/Active_Listening/README.md

  6. Adapt Your Listening Style to Achieve Conversational Goals.

-When do you switch to Passive communication style in your day to day life?
+When do you switch to Passive communication style in your day to day life?<br>

 As We’ve Already Established, Passive Communication Is An Ineffective Way Of Getting One’s Views Across.
 Passive Communicators Rarely Express Their Needs, Thoughts Or Feelings In Public.
 Instead, They Hide Their Emotions And Let Others ‘Walk Over Them’.
 While A Passive Communication Style May Seem Harmless, It’s Not.
-Because It Makes People Believe That Such Communicators Are Powerless, Pushovers Or Uninterested, When That May Be Far From The Truth.
+Because It Makes People Believe That Such Communicators Are Powerless, Pushovers Or Uninterested, When That May Be Far From The Truth.<br>

 “I’m Unable To Stand Up For What I Believe In”